 Meanwhile, if you prefer evening entertainment that doesn’t involve bars and loud spaces, you may want to consider seeing a show at Casa Gemela.
 This converted mansion has been transformed into an art gallery and cultural space.

 On Saturday nights, they often host live classical and folk musicians, or theatrical performances.

 Merida Itinerary Day Two: Mayan History & Ruins

-After you’re sufficiently stuffed, take an Uber to the ruins of Dzibilchaltun.
+After you’re sufficiently stuffed from breakfast, take an Uber to the ruins of Dzibilchaltun.
 This ancient Mayan city dates back to 500 BC.

 Its name means “writing on the flat stones” in ancient Mayan.
 This is presumably after the inscribed stone tablets that can be found around the site (though unfortunately, most inscriptions have faded away with time and the elements).